Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Why does my bathroom smell like sewer even after cleaning?

 If cleaning eliminates typical bathroom odors but a sulfur or rotten egg smell remains, the source is almost certainly plumbing-related rather than surface bacteria.
-The most common culprits in bathrooms are a dry P-trap in a shower or tub that isn't used often, a degraded toilet wax ring, or bacterial biofilm built up inside the sink's overflow drain.
+The most common culprits are a dry P-trap in a shower or tub that isn't used often, a degraded toilet wax ring, or bacterial biofilm built up inside the sink's overflow drain.
 Pour water into the shower/tub drain, check the toilet for any rocking movement, and clean the sink overflow port.
 If those steps don't resolve it within a day or two, the issue may be in the vent stack.

 What does it mean when I smell sewer gas after it rains?